royedmund/Bondwell-12-14-PCGET-and-PCPUT/README.md

 A Bondwell-compatible version of Kermit is also under development.

-The current `KERMBW.COM` is experimental and still quite buggy.
+The current `KERMBW.COM` release is experimental and still quite buggy.

 Current limitations include: